 Dog Breeds and Maturity

-Fisher notes that while this is true for all dogs, there are definitely breeds like the aforementioned herding or hunting dogs that will act hyper well past the puppy stage.
-This is usually due to the dog living a lifestyle that is not suited to its purpose.
+While this is true for all dogs, there are definitely breeds like the aforementioned herding or hunting dogs that will act hyper well past the puppy stage.
+This is usually due to the dog living a lifestyle that is not suited to their purpose.
 For example, a Labrador Retriever or Golden Retriever was bred to hunt for hours, running into lakes and through forests, and work side by side with a human.
-Likewise a Beagle was bred to use its nose to hunt for game and assist his human hunter.
-Asking these dogs to spend the prime of their young adult lives lying about the house or backyard all day without becoming bored, destructive and worse is an unrealistic, but all too common, expectation.
+Likewise, a Beagle was bred to use their nose to hunt for game and assist their human hunter.
+Asking these dogs to spend the prime of their young adult lives lying about the house or backyard all day without becoming bored, destructive or worse, is an unrealistic, but all too common, expectation.

 How to Help Your Dog Calm Down